nojusta/weather-forecast-app/.github/pull_request_template.md

 ## Description

-[Describe what this lab work implements or achieves]
+[Describe what this PR implements or achieves]